oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 Experimental API Support
 ------------------------

-Features which are still being considered for inclusion into the “Core” API, but require additional experimentation by application vendors before ratification, are exposed as “Experimental” APIs.
+Features which are still being considered for inclusion into the "Core" API, but require additional experimentation by application vendors before ratification, are exposed as "Experimental" APIs.

 Applications should not rely on experimental APIs in production. - Experimental APIs may be added and removed from the API at any time;